darklantha/PanelCodingExercise/panelexercise/README.md

 	856	ipsum
 	13	foo

+Additional Notes:

-    Please ignore capitalization.
+	1. Please ignore capitalization.
 For instance, "Ipsum" and "ipsum" should be considered the same word.
+	2. Please ignore punctuation.
+For instance, ",ipsum", "ipsum.", and "ipsum, ", should all resolve to the same word "ipsum".

 Scoring:

 	Code will be evaluated for the following: